Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Proofs and details of

-\begin{proof}[Proof of Theorem \ref{thm_stochastic}] Since the conditions in the statement define uniquely a map \(\bX\colon \Delta_T\to \mathbb{R}^\mathcal{B}\), thanks to the Corollary \ref{cor_det_uniqueness} it is sufficient to show that \(\bX\) satisfies the regularity assumption a.s. and the Chen property.
-Concerning the Chen identity, this follows trivially by the fact that the components \(\bX\) which are not related to primitive elements are given by iterated stochastic integrals which satisfy the usual Chen identities by construction.
+Note that all differences are attributable to the classical It\^o-Stratonovich correction $\int_s^t(W_r-W_s)\circ \dif W_r = \int_s^t(W_r-W_s) \dif W_r + (t-s)/2$ occurring in different places.
+The conditions in the statement thus unambiguously define four distinct a maps \(\Delta_T\to \mathbb{R}^\mathcal{A}\), and by \ref{cor_det_uniqueness} it is sufficient to show that \(\bX\) satisfies the regularity assumption a.s.\ and the Chen property.
+For Chen, observe that It\^o and Stratonovich integration are additive on consecutive time intervals, which implies that the Chen identity holds on $\mathcal A$, and the statement follows by extension thanks to the fact that $\mathcal A$ is a free commutative generating set using the bialgebra properties, cf.\ \cite[Theorem 1.5]{BFGJ24}.

 Concerning the regularity in \(\rho\)-variation of all four possible models, it is sufficient to prove that the two-parameter process

 admits a modification whose components have respectively a.s. finite \(1/\rho\), \(2/\rho\), \(3/\rho\) and \(4/\rho\) H\"older norm with \(\rho\in (4,5)\).
 For the first two components, we apply Kolmogorov's continuity theorem to the processes \(X\) and \(W\), thanks to the fact that